andll/bftd/README.md

 What is BFTd?

 bftd is an implementation proof-of-stake byzantine fault-tolerant consensus. bftd implements Oxa consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.

 Oxa protocol couples consensus with transaction dissemination which helps to reduce overall latency and simplify usage.v

 # Performance
-bftd is likely the most performant BFT consensus engine out there.
+`bftd` is likely the most performant BFT consensus engine out there.

 A small cluster of 12 nodes of an inexpensive AWS instance type c7gn.xlarge, distributed across 4 regions globally (us-west, us-east, eu-west and ap-northeast) **bftd can deliver 450K TPS with a 630 millisecond finality**.
 (With a transaction size of 512 bytes)

-Under the lower load, bftd commit latency across 4 regions can go down to 440ms.
+Under the lower load, bftd commit latency across 4 regions can go down to **440ms**.

 # What are the main features of bftd consensus?